 This course is divided into three sections.
 The first part will examine ecosystem functions, concepts, and services.
 The second part will explore human impact on the ecosystems and its management approaches.
 The third part will investigate major ecosystems including aquatic, forest, prairie, desert, and cave ecosystems.
 Case studies analyzing problems and management issues of these ecosystems will be discussed.
 The practical aspect of this course will include a field trip to a major ecosystem.
-3 credits time to the present.
-Emphasis will be placed on examples of sustainability and conservation practices.
-Fulfills writing-intensive requirement.
+3 credits of sustainability and conservation practices.
+Fulfills writingintensive requirement.
 3 credits